kyma-project/telemetry-manager/docs/user/04-metrics.md

 ### Metric Gateway

 In a Kyma cluster, the metric gateway is the central component to which all components can send their individual metrics.
-The gateway collects, enriches, and dispatches the data to the configured backend, see the more general [Gateway documentation](./gateways.md) for more information.
+The gateway collects, enriches, and dispatches the data to the configured backend.
+For more information, see the [Gateway documentation](./gateways.md).

 ### Metric Agent